Your guide to taxes in today’s sharing economy.

 Don’t forget to keep receipts and track your expenses as they will help you when it comes time to file.
 Some of the expenses you incurred while making your money as a driver, a renter, or producer of goods can be claimed to offset your taxes.

-For example, if you’re using your car to transport others you may be able to expense your gas.
+For example, if you’re using your car to transport others you can expense your gas and other costs of operating your vehicle.
 If you’re one of the many renting your home and you need to stock up on toilet paper for your guests, you may be able to claim these expenses as well!
 Most expenses incurred in earning rental income, such as cleaning your home after a guest stay, are also deductible.

 Sharing may be an easy way to earn some income, but it may also make figuring out your tax situation more complex.
 That’s why we’re here!
 Consulting the right tax professional whether it’s at an H&R Block office near you or using our expert review program will help simplify your tax requirements and help you get the most out of your new business.
 Reach out anytime as we’re open year-round.